cvazquezlos/BREMS-Library-App/README.md

 #### Data page for each book

 Each book of the library has its own page, which contains much information about the book: title, short description, large description, author, year of publication, literary genre, reader's feedback...
 Only administrators of site can manage the page and modify its info.

 // IMAGE

-#### Request page

-If you want to reserve a book whis is unavailable, it's possible to initiate a request.
-This request will be answered by the administrator.

-// IMAGE